R3izorr/sc2006-proj/README.md

 **6) Admin workflow (UI)
 - Open `http://127.0.0.1:5173/#/admin`.
 - Login with the admin user.
-- If using a freshly created email/password admin, complete the email verification flow before attempting to sign in.
+- Note: Admin accounts created via the Admin Page or bootstrap script are automatically verified and can login immediately.
-- Paste a valid FeatureCollection JSON and click “Refresh Dataset”.
+- Paste a valid FeatureCollection JSON and click "Refresh Dataset".
-  - Backend ingests rows into Neon, marks the snapshot current, and exports `content/out/hawker_opportunities_ver2.geojson`.
+  - Backend ingests rows into Neon, marks the snapshot current, and exports `data/out/hawker_opportunities_ver2.geojson`.
 - Use the Snapshots list to restore any snapshot.
 - Click “Back to Map” to see the latest export on the map.
 The frontend fetches `/data/opportunity.geojson` with cache‑busting.